patrixr/relationship/README.md

 # Relationship

-This is a simple skeleton for a LOVE2D game ( https://love2d.org )
+This is a simple skeleton for a LOVE2D game

-It can be a reference to structure a game.
+It can be a reference to structure a game, or not ... still fun.

 It contains :
    - Screen Stacking